Understanding your financial aid offer

 Types of Aid

-The University reserves the right to revise any portion of this Financial Aid Award.
+The University reserves the right to revise any portion of a Financial Aid Offer.
 Conditions include, but are not limited to:

 - If it is determined that the award is based on incorrect or misrepresented information.